kedacore/charts/README.md

 KEDA can run on both the cloud and the edge, integrates natively with Kubernetes components such as the Horizontal Pod Autoscaler, and has no external dependencies.

-We are a Cloud Native Computing Foundation (CNCF) sandbox project.
+We are a Cloud Native Computing Foundation (CNCF) incubation project.
 ![CNCF Logo](https://raw.githubusercontent.com/kedacore/keda/main/images/logo-cncf.svg)

 ## Getting Started